MagnusOpera/PresqueYaml/README.md

   * F# support: list, map, option, unit and record.
   * C# support: List<>, Dictionary<,>, Nullable<> and class (via unique constructor).
 * Support for net7.0+ only !
+* It is small and easily maintainable

 # Key differences with Yaml 1.2
 Few list of differences.
-Probably more !
+It's probably not exhaustive !

 <table><tr><td>Again, `PresqueYaml` does not offer complete yaml support, you have been warned if you heavily rely on this.</td></tr></table>

 ## Scalars
 * single and double quoted strings are handled exactely the same.
 * quoted string keys are not allowed - they are of string type and not scalar type.
 * scalar are either compact (single line), folded or literal.
-You must choose one form.
+You must choose one.
 * only escapes `\n`, `\r`, `\t`and `\s` are supported.
 * representation model is always using `string`type - it does not attempt to identify types: that's mapper responsibility.

+## Sequences
+* compact sequences do not support quoted strings - only raw content.

 ## Mappings
 * mapping can have duplicated keys (last key wins).
 * compact mappings (single line) are not supported.
+* mappings can be nested.

 ## Comments
 * a line is either empty, comment or content.
 Mixed content is not supported.